Harvey Mason Jr.: Grammy Foundation

-Mason Jr. was elected to the board of the directors for the Los Angeles chapter of The Recording Academy (National Academy of Record Arts and Sciences) in 2007 and the National Board of Trustees in 2009.
-He has participated in Grammy Foundation events including Grammy in the Schools, Grammy Camp and the Music Cares Foundation.
+Mason jr. was elected to the board of the directors for the Los Angeles chapter of The Recording Academy (National Academy of Record Arts and Sciences) in 2007 and the National Board of Trustees in 2009.
+He has participated in Grammy Foundation events including Grammy in the Schools, Grammy Camp and the MusiCares Foundation.
 Mason Jr. is the Chairperson of the National Advocacy Committee and Executive Co-chair of the Producers and Engineers Wing.

 Basketball

-Mason Jr. played basketball throughout high school and college.
+Mason jr. played basketball throughout high school and college.
 As a guard on the Crescenta Valley High School team in La Crescenta, California he was selected to the All-CIF (California Interscholastic Federation) team in 1984, 1985 and 1986.
 He received a full-scholarship to the University of Arizona and played for Hall of Fame coach, Lute Olson.
 Mason Jr.'s teams won the Pac-10 title in 1988, 1989 and 1990 and played in the Final Four in 1988.
 Notable teammates include Steve Kerr (Chicago Bulls), Jud Buechler (Chicago Bulls), Bison Dele (Chicago Bulls), Sean Elliott (San Antonio Spurs) and Kenny Lofton (Major League Baseball six time all-star).
 Multiple knee surgeries sidelined Mason Jr.'s hope of a continuing basketball career.
-Most recently he has played in the NBA Entertainment League where he has been consistently selected to the all-star team.
-Mason Jr. serves on the National Leadership Council and the Board of Trustees for the University of Arizona.
+Mason Jr. is on the National Leadership Council and the board of trustees for the University of Arizona.